James Tomkins (footballer): Crystal Palace

+On 24 March 2025, Tomkins announced he had retired from professional football at the age of 35.

 International career

 England U21

 Tomkins has represented England at U15, U16, U17, U19 and U21 levels and played in every match of the 2008 UEFA U-19 Championships along with club mate Freddie Sears.
 His U21 debut came on 8 June 2009 in the 7–0 home win against the Azerbaijan U21 team.
 He was called up for the 2009 UEFA U-21 Championships as back up after the withdrawals of first-choice centre backs Steven Taylor and David Wheater through injury.
 After the tournament, he was recalled to the squad and regularly partnered Michael Mancienne in defence.
 He was called up for several European Championship qualifiers but withdrew after being ruled out with an injury sustained during training.

 Great Britain Olympic team

 After the success of the 2011–12 Championship season, where Tomkins was named in the PFA Championship Team of the Year and was the runner-up for the Hammer of the Year, he was called for the final squad for Great Britain's Olympic football squad for the London Olympics 2012.
 He played twice for the Great Britain Team.
 On 20 July 2012 he played the first half in a 2–0 defeat to Brazil in a warm-up game and on 29 July 2012 in a 3–1 victory against UAE.
 He blamed his inclusion in the Olympic squad and lack of games on a loss of form at the start of the 2012–13 West Ham season.